The Best Movies on Amazon Prime Right Now

 How many hours have we all lost the endless streaming scroll?
 Aiming for a little kick back, you end up perusing title after title, intent on finding just the right movie, ultimately unsure what to choose in the face of overwhelming options.
-Fret not, the Collider staff did all that scrolling for you, scanning through the catalogue in search of the best picks for an entertaining night in, and putting together a wide-ranging list of the best movies currently available for streaming on Amazon Prime.
+Fret not, the Collider staff did all that scrolling for you, scanning through the catalogue in search of the best picks for an entertaining night in.
+Now, we’ve put together a wide-ranging list of the best movies streaming on Amazon Prime right now.
 What’s more, we’ll be updating the list regularly with additional picks, so you won’t run out of viewing material any time soon.
 The list spans genres, decades, and ratings, so there should be a little something for everyone, but if you can’t find what you’re looking for below (and you’re a multi-platform streamer), be sure to check out our picks for the best tv shows and best movies on Netflix.

 RELATED: The Best Movies on Netflix Right Now